SJ5034 - Newsroom Production (2018/19)

 |Module specification||Module approved to run in 2018/19|

 |School||School of Computing and Digital Media|

 In order to perform these tasks, students will take on a number of roles specified in published job descriptions.
-Students will be required to produce CVs, covering letters and portfolio websites, appear before an interview board and pitch story or programme ideas to commissioners.
+Students will be required to produce CVs, covering letters and portfolio websites displaying their own work, appear before an interview board and pitch story or programme ideas to commissioners.
 This will develop their social as well as writing skills.

 The development of students’ professional practice will be informed by sessions led by guest speakers from the industry and field trips to working news environments.

-The second half of the course will involve three six-hour long news days, which will offer chances to transform understandings into practice.
+The second half of the course will involve four six-hour long news days, which will offer chances to transform understandings into practice.

 Successful completion of this module will involve the preparation of journalism and employability portfolios to be developed for presentation to prospective employers.